AskitEndo/crampPanchayat/PRIVACY.md

-# 🔒 Privacy Policy
+# 🔒 Privacy Policy & Terms of Use

 **CrampPanchayat - Privacy-First Period Tracking**

-_Last Updated: July 6, 2025_
+_Last Updated: July 7, 2025_

-## 🌟 Our Privacy Commitment
+## 🌟 Our Commitment

-CrampPanchayat is built with privacy as the foundation.
-We believe menstrual health data is deeply personal, and we've designed our app to protect your privacy while providing useful tracking features. **This app is production-ready with comprehensive privacy protections and real-time security features.**
+CrampPanchayat is a **fun, local-first** period tracking app created as an open-source project.
+We believe menstrual health data is deeply personal, and we've designed our app to protect your privacy while providing useful tracking features. **This is a personal project made with love, not a commercial venture.**

+## 📋 Terms of Use

+### 🎯 About This App

+- **Personal Project**: CrampPanchayat is created by an individual developer as a passion project
+- **Open Source**: Anyone can view, copy, modify, and contribute to the code
+- **Free to Use**: The app is completely free with no hidden costs or subscriptions
+- **No Warranties**: This app is provided "as is" without any guarantees
+- **For Fun & Education**: Built to help people track their periods in a privacy-friendly way

+### 💝 Donations & Support

+- **Optional Donations**: We accept donations through UPI QR codes to support development
+- **No Obligation**: Donations are entirely voluntary and don't affect app functionality
+- **Open Source**: Even if you don't donate, you can still use, modify, and distribute the app
+- **Community Support**: Anyone can contribute code, translations, or improvements

+### 🚫 Limitations & Disclaimers

+- **Not Medical Advice**: This app is for tracking purposes only, not medical diagnosis
+- **Use at Your Own Risk**: We're not liable for any issues arising from app usage
+- **No Guarantees**: We don't guarantee the app will work perfectly for everyone
+- **Educational Purpose**: This is a learning project, not a commercial product
+- **Personal Responsibility**: You're responsible for your own health decisions

+### 🤝 Community Guidelines

+- **Be Respectful**: Treat other users and contributors with respect
+- **No Harmful Use**: Don't use the app for anything illegal or harmful
+- **Share Responsibly**: When sharing the app, respect others' privacy
+- **Contribute Positively**: If you contribute, help make the app better for everyone

+## 🔒 Privacy Policy

-## 🎭 Anonymous by Design
+### 🎭 Anonymous by Design

-### Emoji-Based Identity
+#### Emoji-Based Identity

 - **No Personal Information Required**: No name, email, phone number, or real identity needed
 - **Emoji Profiles**: Choose from 16 diverse emojis (🩷, 🦋, 🌙, etc.) as your anonymous identity
 - **Multiple Profiles**: Support for family sharing with separate anonymous profiles

-### Anonymous User IDs
+#### Anonymous User IDs

 - Automatically generated anonymous identifiers (e.g., "anon_xyz123")
 - No connection to your real identity